Researcher watches as a baby reaches for a ball inside a mesh tunnel.

 Professor Su-Hua Wang

-This Lab is lead by:
+This Lab is led by:

 Su-hua Wang,